© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman enclosure SE of Vagniacae is a scheduled monument protected by Historic England under reference 1004226.
 View the official record →

-Roman enclosure SE of Vagniacae is a Roman period defensive or administrative earthwork located in Kent near the settlement of Vagniacae, identified as the Romano-British town of Faversham.
+Roman enclosure SE of Vagniacae is a Romano-British defensive or administrative structure located in Kent, positioned south-east of the settlement known as Vagniacae, which occupied the site of modern Springhead near Gravesend.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004226.

 Roman enclosure SE of Vagniacae is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004226.